PavanRangani/docs/docs/prd/tasks/tasks.md

 Start Date: Defined as an offset of `N days before Due Date`.

 Due Date: Date input field.
 It’s a mandatory field.
-Doesn't allow to select past date.
+It’s not a past date.

 #### Repeats on

 Only applicable to Recurring tasks.
 Frequency at which this task should be auto created by system.

-Its possible values are Monthly, Quarterly, Half yearly, Annually
+Its possible values are Monthly, Quarterly, Semi-Annual, Annually

 #### RACI Roles